HB-325

 Alabama HB 325 — Relating to AI chatbots; to prohibit persons from engaging with consumers in commercial transactions through AI chatbots without notifying the consumer that the consumer is communicating with a computer; to make this violation an unfair or deceptive trade practice; to provide a private right of action for consumers for violations; and to authorize the Attorney General to bring suit to enforce this act.

-Requires any person engaging in a commercial transaction with a consumer through an AI chatbot to notify the consumer that they are communicating with a computer, not a human, when the consumer may reasonably believe they are engaging with a human.
-Notification must be given at the beginning of each interaction and at regular intervals during continuing interactions.
+Requires any person engaging in a commercial transaction or trade practice with a consumer through an AI chatbot to notify the consumer that the consumer is communicating with a computer, not a human, when the consumer may reasonably believe they are engaging with a human.
+Disclosure must be given at the beginning of each interaction and at regular intervals for continuing interactions.
 Failure to comply is deemed an unfair or deceptive trade practice.
 Consumers have a private right of action for injunctive relief, actual damages, and statutory damages up to $1,000 per violation (class action cap of $10 million).
-The Attorney General may seek injunctive relief and civil penalties up to $5 million.
+The Attorney General may independently bring enforcement actions seeking injunctive relief and civil penalties up to $5 million.

 Summary

-Requires any person engaging in a commercial transaction with a consumer through an AI chatbot to notify the consumer that they are communicating with a computer, not a human, when the consumer may reasonably believe they are engaging with a human.
-Notification must be given at the beginning of each interaction and at regular intervals during continuing interactions.
+Requires any person engaging in a commercial transaction or trade practice with a consumer through an AI chatbot to notify the consumer that the consumer is communicating with a computer, not a human, when the consumer may reasonably believe they are engaging with a human.
+Disclosure must be given at the beginning of each interaction and at regular intervals for continuing interactions.
 Failure to comply is deemed an unfair or deceptive trade practice.
 Consumers have a private right of action for injunctive relief, actual damages, and statutory damages up to $1,000 per violation (class action cap of $10 million).
-The Attorney General may seek injunctive relief and civil penalties up to $5 million.
+The Attorney General may independently bring enforcement actions seeking injunctive relief and civil penalties up to $5 million.

 Enforcement & Penalties